Winter Solstice, December 21st

 Druids at the Spring Equinox Tower Hill London, Photo by Heike Herbert

-When I last went to the ceremony I remember noting, with some distaste, that the druid costumes seemed to be made with nylon sheets, and their footware was mostly plimsolls.
-I see the nylon has at least been replaced with cotton, and the plimsolls with trainers.
+The Druids have a ceremony at Tower Hill every year on the Spring Equinox.
+When I last attended I remember the druid costumes were often made with nylon sheets, and their footware was mostly tennis shoes.
+I see from the photos the nylon has at least been replaced with cotton, and the plimsolls with trainers.
 Not quite sure what that pair of black trainers are doing in the picture!
-Photos of this year’s ceremony suggest a better sartorial turn out.

 I say modern druids because there is no convincing evidence that the modern fellowships of Druids can trace their origins back to prehistory.
 Druidry was reinvented in the 18th Century — for example, the Ancient Order of Druids was formed in 1781.
-They were set up as societies in the tradition of the Freemasons and with a belief in the fundamental importance of nature.
-However, the British Circle of the Universal Bond, claim descent from a group persecuted by the Bishop of Oxford in 1166.
+They were set up as societies in the tradition of the Freemasons.
+They held to belief in the fundamental importance of nature.
+However, one group, the British Circle of the Universal Bond, claim descent from a group persecuted by the Bishop of Oxford in 1166.
 Look at their website for more details and for an idea of their beliefs.

-As to when the Equinox first had importance for human society, the answer is, probably, at least as long as we have been reasoning creatures.
-On January 24th, I draw attention to a recent discovery suggesting evidence for a Palaeolithic Calendar.
-This is what I wrote:
+When did the Equinox first had importance for human society?
+The answer is, probably, at least as long as we have been reasoning creatures.
+On January 14th, I draw attention to a recent discovery by an amateur ‘citizen scientist’.
+He suggested there was evidence in Cave Painting for the use of a Palaeolithic Calendar.
+Follow this link to see the post.

-At Stonehenge, in the old Car Park, they found three huge Pine post-holes in a line, erected in the Mesolithic period.
-They align to the direction of the Mid-Summer Sunrise and Mid-Winter Sunset (NNE/SSW) IF, and it’s a big IF, you were sighting from Stonehenge itself, which was built some 5000 years in the future.
+At Stonehenge, in the old Car Park, they found three huge Pine post-holes in a line.
+Dating evidence shows they were erected in the Mesolithic period, thousand of years before Stonehenge.
+They align to the direction of the Mid-Summer Sunrise and Mid-Winter Sunset (NNE/SSW).
+If, and it’s a big if, you were sighting from Stonehenge itself, which was built some 5000 years in the future.

 Imaginary reconstruction of the Carpark Postholes

-It is a bit of a stretch using two pieces of evidence so far apart in time but recent excavations have revealed that there are, on the site of Stonehenge, natural periglacial striations in the soft chalk bedrock which themselves point to the Solstices.
-These not only predate Stonehenge but also the three post holes, and may well have been visible from the time they were created when the glaciers melted.
+It is a bit of a stretch using two pieces of evidence so far apart in time.
+But recent excavations have revealed that there are natural periglacial striations in the soft chalk bedrock at Stonehenge.
+These lines point to the Solstices.
+They not only predate Stonehenge but also the three post holes.
+The striations may well have been visible from the time they were created when the glaciers melted.

 Around 12,000 years ago (date from my memory so approximate), the climate changed and the glaciers melted.
 This left a lot of water rushing around the landscape.
 At Stonehenge, it gouged out striations in the chalk.
-By chance, or as ordered by the Gods/Goddesses/Divine Nature, the striations pointed to the Solstice Axis, just at a place where the Gods/Goddesses/Divine Nature provided super-abundance in the guise of herds of Aurochs, which are huge wild cows.
-Richard Jacques excavations in the vicinity of Stonehenge have revealed that the aurochs came to the Stonehenge area for grazing and water.
-Each one had enough meat on them to feed 200 people.
-So, by 8,000 BC we have what might constitute proof of recognition of the significance of the major movements of the Sun.
+By chance, or as ordered by the Gods/Goddesses/Divine Nature, the striations pointed to the Solstice Axis.
+Richard Jacques excavations in the Stonehenge area revealed that the aurochs came to the Stonehenge area for grazing and water.
+Aurochs are huge wild cows with enough meat on them to feed 200 people.
+So, the solar axis is near a place where the Gods/Goddesses/Divine Nature provided super-abundance in the guise of herds of Aurochs.

 Foreground shows the periglacial striations aligned on the Solstice.
 Source Current Archaeology?

 This is confirmed by the alignment of many megalithic monuments dating from 3,600 BC onwards, including, of course, Stonehenge.
-Also, all around the UK are long barrows and other burial mounds, many of which are indeed sighted/sited E-W to the Equinoxes.
-Many are fairly approximate, but at Loughcrew, County Meath in Ireland the Vernal Equinox shines right into the burial chamber, onto a stone marked by stone carvings.
-Similar alignments are recorded at Knowth and Dowth in the Boyne Valley.
+Also, all around the UK are long barrows and other burial mounds, many of which are indeed sited/sited E-W to the Equinoxes.
+Many are fairly approximate.
+But at Loughcrew, County Meath in Ireland the Vernal Equinox shines right into the burial chamber.
+The sun’s light shines onto a stone marked by stone carvings.
+Similar alignments exist at Knowth and Dowth in the Boyne Valley.
+More about Loughcrew in my post here)

-The Equinox also has another role, which is to be the anchor of the cardinal points – North, South, East, West, when there is a harmony, a balance in the world, and therefore a fortunate, a lucky time, a time to fall in love or undertake notable undertakings.
-Of course, as the Christian world awaits the commemoration of the death of the Messiah, marriage has to wait a little longer.
+The Equinox also has another role, which is to be the anchor of the cardinal points.
+The world is orientated to North, South, East, West.
+The Equinox is a time when there is a harmony, a balance in the universe.
+Therefore, it is a fortunate, a lucky time, a time to fall in love or undertake notable undertakings.
+But, in the Christian world marriage traditionally had to wait a little longer, until after the commemoration of the death of the Messiah,

-First Written in March 2023, and revised in March 2024
+First Written in March 2023, and revised in March 2024, 2025

 Saturnalia, Chinese Solstice and Medieval New Year Gifts from the British Museum December 27th